-Online rating sites are starting to change things.
 The truth is that the vast majority of people don't bother to rate their physician at all- so there are very few ratings out there.
-But, terrible ratings and comments from irate patients is a real cause of distress for doctors.
+But, terrible ratings and comments from irate patients can be a real cause of distress for doctors.

 And, doctors are often frustrated because the negative comments are not usually directly related to the particular dispute, but are often falsified.
 Nevertheless, they are out there for everyone to see.

-No one is perfect, and unfortunately, people are more likely to post bad comments on rating sites when they are unhappy with the outcome than they are to post good comments when things turn out well.
-Many of us achieve a sense of satisfaction and feel more 'in control' of life after posting a negative review.
+No one is perfect, and unfortunately, people are more likely to post bad comments when they are unhappy with the outcome than they are to post good comments when things turn out well.
+Many people achieve a sense of satisfaction and feel more 'in control' of life after posting a negative review.

 *Some doctors have tried litigation, which is a costly and lengthy process.
 But, as with all legal issues, precedents may change things over time.